dotnet-foundation/foundation/projects/dotnet-sdk-for-hadoop.md

-# Microsoft .NET SDK For Hadoop
+# .NET SDK For Hadoop

 Hadoop is an elastic, distributed, schemaless data processing platform, ideal for complex data that require sophisticated parsing and interpretation.
 Those familiar with C#, VB.NET, or any other .NET language can now leverage the platform using the [Microsoft .NET SDK for Hadoop](http://hadoopsdk.codeplex.com/).